gohugoio/hugo/content/contribute-to-hugo/contribute-to-hugo-development.md

 squash 3502f2e Refactoring and typo fixes
 ```

 Close the editor.
 It should open again with a new tab.
 A text is instructing you to define a new commit message for the last two commits that should be merged (aka "squashed").
-Save the file (<kbd>CTRL</kbd>+<kbd>S</kbd>) and close the editor again.
+Save the file with <kbd>CTRL</kbd>+<kbd>S</kbd> and close the editor again.

 A last time a new tab opens.
 Enter a new commit message and save again.
 Your terminal should contain a status message.
 Hopefully this one: